appalrpivotal/fedex-cloud-native-spring-workshop/README.md

 **PCF Environments**

-Finally, in order to perform the labs, you must be connected or logged into a live PCF environment.
+In order to perform the labs, you must be connected or logged into a live PCF environment.

 ## Course Materials